100-Devs-1-Game/All-the-Incrementals/README.md

-# 100 Devs - 1 Game - Pong Test Run
+# 100 Devs - 1 Game - All The Incrementals

 Make sure to read the contributors guide before contributing.